n6garcia/EonCalc/README.md

 # EonCalc

-EonCalc is a cython project for the brand new reductive proof method I've devised!
+EonCalc is a cython project for the brand new reductive proof (R-Algebra) method I've devised!

 I am calling this Informal Math.
 I hope this will be a competitor to numpy and pytorch.